Celebrating World Social Work Day

-The awareness day is a celebration that aims to highlight the achievements of social work, raise the visibility of social care services for the future of societies and to defend social justice and human rights.
+The awareness day is an opportunity to champion the extraordinary work of social workers, raise the visibility of social care services for the future of societies and to defend social justice and human rights.

-Councillor Adam Ellison, Lead Member for Children, Young People and Families, said: "Social workers do exceptional things for the most vulnerable in our society.
-It has been my privilege to see at first hand the fantastic work they do in South Tyneside.
+Councillor Adam Ellison, Lead Member for Children, Young People and Families, said: "Social workers do exceptional things for the most vulnerable in our society, demonstrating compassion and empathy on a daily basis.

 "World Social Work Day is an important day for people to come together and give collective recognition for the tireless work social workers do day in, day out, to support those who need it the most."